lewdum/mastodon-tweaks/README.md

 - **Custom "Publish" label**: Finally, you can get back your beloved "Toots"!

-- **Move sidebar to the left**: Places the timeline sidebar on the left in smaller devices.
+- **Move sidebar to the left**: Places the timeline sidebar on the left on smaller devices.

+## Policies

+No telemetry, no ads, no bullshit.

 ## How to install